swaylock/hashtag-protocol/hashtag-docs/docs/develop/demo-app.md

 ./run-graph-node.sh
 ```

-6. Open another tab (tab #4).
-Deploy our subgraph code to it.
+8. Open another tab.
+Deploy our subgraph code to the graph node we started in
+   step 6.
+The following are performed in the `/hashtag-subgraph` directory.

 ``` bash
 # Perform the following commands.